grenaud/schmutzi/README.md

 	4) Since we need to condition on one end to measure deamination on the other, we need independence between 5' and 3' deamination rates

-  If you have a contaminant that is deaminated this will lead to an underestimate.
+  So use at your own risk.
+For mt, we can at least double check using "mtCont" but not for nuclear If you have a contaminant that is deaminated this will lead to an underestimate.
   Lack of independence between the 5' and 3' deamination rates can lead to overestimated deamination rates for the endogenous portion and an overestimate.
 To test this, two programs were added as part of the package: